CHP Motorcycle Safety Information

 - Be courteous and share the road.

-- Wear a helmet - always.
-Since 1992 it has been the law in California, and despite numerous efforts to have it repealed, statistics continue to support helmet laws.
+- Wear a helmet – always.
+Since 1992 it has been the law in California, and despite numerous efforts to repeal it, statistics support helmet laws.

 - Ride at a safe speed.
-A motorcycle accident at higher speeds is very likely to cause severe injuries or death.
+A motorcycle accident at higher speeds will likely cause severe injuries or death.

 - Be aware of and avoid lingering in the blind spot of other vehicles, especially large trucks.